 If you want your child in the DLI program, the District said that you will have to attend an informational meeting and fill out a form to show your interest for Spanish and enrollment for Chinese.

-These are the future DLI Informational Meetings 2014-2015 for interested parents, all of them will take place at Central Services (970 N. Glenn Rd.):
+These are the future DLI Informational Meetings 2015-2016 for interested parents, all of them will take place at Central Services (970 N. Glenn Rd.):

 Central Services location: 970 N. Glenn Rd.

 Casper Dual Immersion Program – Parental Task Force

 Imagine a Wyoming classroom of first graders having a conversation in Chinese.
 Imagine a Wyoming born and breed student giving a presentation entirely in Spanish.
 With both of these situations, imagine that these students’ test scores are at or above their English only peers.
 Are these two scenarios impossible for Wyoming’s children?
 Absolutely not!
 A group of parents, teachers, businesses and community members are striving to allow Casper families the option of enrolling their children in either a Spanish or Chinese dual immersion program.

 The dual immersion philosophy is based on a young child’s openness and predisposition to learning language.
 For those families that choose to enroll them in a dual immersion program, the student would receive 50% of their instruction in English and 50% in a second language taught by a native speaker.
 Both teachers would work as a two person team to ensure that ALL subject material is presented clearly, understood and is mastered.
 The teacher who is teaching in English would incorporate appropriate reviews of the subject material taught in the second language.
 This is to ensure that all students are understanding the material and making progress needed to pass the annual standardized tests.